HermesBoots/holberton-system_engineering-devops/0x03-shell_variable_expansions/README.md

 ## Love Is Anterior to Life, Posterior to Death, Initial of Creation, and the Exponent of Breath
 Displaying the result of exponentiation of two variables as above.

+## There Are 10 Types of People in the World: Those Who Understand Binary, and Those Who Don't
+Performing a base conversion of a binary number using arithmetic expansion.